allUpdated 2026-06-24

 What Tessallite does

-Tessallite sits between BI tools and the data warehouse.
+Tessallite sits between BI tools and governed data sources.

-Tessallite sits between BI tools and the data warehouse.
+Tessallite sits between BI tools and governed data sources.

 What problem it solves